jimmyaat10/SwiftResume/README.md

 	- Dispatch barrier lets finish the tasks in the queue and when the barrier task finished, lets enter more tasks in the queue.
 Good options is to wrapper with an isolationQueue
 	- Found race conditions with Scheme - Run - Thread Sanitizer
 	- Operations queue is like dispatch but you can create dependencies and change the order they run
+	- In Xcode9, there's a default main thread checker

 ## CoreData